aws-samples/sample-empowering-air-quality-research-secure-machine-learning-predictive-analytics/README.md

 ## SageMaker Canvas Configuration

-Complete these steps via AWS Console:
-1. Configure Canvas App in SageMaker Domain
-2. Train and deploy your model
-3. Note your model endpoint name for configuration
+### Canvas Model Creation (Required)

+Canvas model creation is a **separate manual step** that must be done following the blog post instructions:

+1. **Deploy Infrastructure First**: Run `./bin/setup.sh --use-defaults --deploy`
+2. **Create Canvas Model**:
+   - Follow the detailed Canvas setup instructions in the blog post
+   - This includes data preparation, model training, and deployment steps
+   - The blog post provides step-by-step guidance with screenshots
+3. **Update Configuration**:
+   - Run `./bin/setup.sh` again to update the model ID
+   - Re-deploy with `cd infra && cdk deploy`

+### Auto-Discovery

+The setup script will automatically attempt to discover your Canvas models.
+If no models are found:
+- The script will use a placeholder model ID
+- You can complete the infrastructure deployment
+- Follow the blog post to create your Canvas model
+- Re-run the setup to update the configuration

+### Manual Configuration

-The setup script will automatically attempt to discover your Canvas models and endpoints.
-If auto-discovery fails, you can find your Canvas resources manually in the AWS Console under SageMaker → Canvas.
+If auto-discovery fails, you can find your Canvas model ID manually in the SageMaker Canvas console as described in the blog post.

 ## Deployment